Antique Gift IdeasGift Ideas

 This quirky, octagonal, Sheraton Revival display table, would make a thoughtful gift for anyone, but especially the avid collector.
 Made from satinwood, the piece dates from around 1900.
 It would also dovetail well with a gift of a delicate collectable, allowing it to be lovingly displayed and protected.

 Gifts for the Kids

 The steed (and gift) that never tires.
 For younger children, who can beat the classic, antique rocking horse?
-Hours of fun to be had, and should the family grow out of the gift after a few years, unlike with today’s plastic toys, the item will have held, and possibly increased, it’s value.
+Hours of fun to be had, and should the family grow out of the gift after a few years, unlike with today’s plastic toys, the item will have held, and possibly increased in its value.

 Available from http://www.ltantiques.co.uk/.